sunainapati/sunainapati.github.io/_posts/2025-04-05-Introduction-to-Coding-theory.md

 **Error correction**: Reconstructing the original message despite some level of corruption.

 In many practical scenarios, the message that Alice wishes to send may be written in one alphabet—say, English—while the communication channel supports a different alphabet—such as binary strings.
 In such cases, we need a systematic way to convert messages from the source alphabet to the channel alphabet.
-This is typically done by encoding the message into \emph{blocks} of symbols over the channel alphabet.
+This is typically done by encoding the message into blocks of symbols over the channel alphabet.

 For instance, when converting English text to binary, we might use ASCII encoding.
 Each character is represented as a fixed-length binary string, i.e., a block of bits.
 These binary blocks are then transmitted over the channel.

 Naturally, not every possible block of bits corresponds to a meaningful message.
 In general, only a subset of all possible strings is used for encoding valid messages.
-This leads us to the formal notion of a \emph{block code}.
+This leads us to the formal notion of a block code.

 <div class="definition">
 Let $\Sigma$ be the fixed finite alphabet used by the communication channel.
 A block code $\mathcal{C}$ of length $n$ over $\Sigma$ is a subset of $\Sigma^n$:
 \[
 \mathcal{C} \subseteq \Sigma^n.
 \]
-Elements of $\mathcal{C}$ are called \emph{codewords}.
+Elements of $\mathcal{C}$ are called codewords.
 </div>

 <div class="definition">
-For any two strings $x$ and $y$ of the same length, the \emph{Hamming distance} between them is defined as the number of positions at which the corresponding symbols differ.
+For any two strings $x$ and $y$ of the same length, the Hamming distance between them is defined as the number of positions at which the corresponding symbols differ.
 That is,
 \[
 d(x, y) = \left| \left\{ i \mid x_i \neq y_i \right\} \right|.
 \]